dasayan05/dasayan05.github.io/_posts/blog-tut/2018-12-14-intermediate-python-tutorial-2.md

 Python 3.6
 ~~~

-To prove the point of `inner` "remember"-ing the *non-local*s, have a look at this `Python3`-specific way of accessing the *non-local* objects from a function (object):
+To prove the point of `inner` "remember"-ing the *non-local*s, have a look at this `Python 3`-specific way of accessing the *non-local* objects from a function (object):

 ~~~python
 >>> f.__closure__[0].cell_contents # <- peeking into inner's memory